-- 1. Identify stable complexes and suitable electrochemical energy systems for end usage. - 2.
-Demonstrate the knowledge for effective water treatment and corrosion prevention. - 3.
-Illustrate chemical reactions used in drug and polymer preparations. - 4.
-Analyze the given compound using analytical techniques.
+- 1. Student can identify stable complexes and suitable electrochemical energy systems for end usage. - 2.
+Apply his knowledge for effective water treatment and corrosion prevention. - 3. identify chemical reactions that are used in the synthesis of molecules and polymers - 4.
+Distinguish the ranges of the electromagnetic spectrum and characterize a given compound using analytical techniques..